purohit10saurabh/mamba-ssm-macos/README.md

 ```

 **Mamba 2 Advantages:**
-- 🚀 **Similar loading speed**
+- Similar loading speed
-- 🧠 **Better context understanding** (d_state=128 vs 16)
+- Better context understanding (d_state=128 vs 16)
-- 🎯 **Higher quality output** (SSD architecture)
+- Higher quality output (SSD architecture)
-- ⚡ **More efficient training** (~2x faster during training)
+- More efficient training (~2x faster during training)

-## 🎨 Generated Examples
+## Generated Examples

-### Mamba 2 (SSD Architecture) 🆕
+### Mamba 2 (SSD Architecture)
 ```
-📝 "The future of artificial intelligence is a big topic in the field of artificial intelligence."
+"The future of artificial intelligence is a big topic in the field of artificial intelligence."

-📝 "Once upon a time, there was a man named John."
+"Once upon a time, there was a man named John."

-📝 "Python is a programming language that is used to create and manipulate objects."
+"Python is a programming language that is used to create and manipulate objects."

-📝 "The capital of France is a city of the French, and the"
+"The capital of France is a city of the French, and the"
 ```

 ### Mamba 1 (SSM Architecture)
 ```
-📝 "The future of AI is not in limited solipsistic computing, but in densely-connected
+"The future of AI is not in limited solipsistic computing, but in densely-connected
     and much richer data.
 In the next decade, we may be able to take advantage..."

-📝 "Once upon a time, in a land far away, there lived one lonely woman, who was
+"Once upon a time, in a land far away, there lived one lonely woman, who was
     much respected among wolves.
 She resided at a rendezvous called Buguqrach..."
 ```

-## 📁 Perfect Directory Structure
+## Repository Structure

 ```
 mamba-ssm-macos/